samhohcm/Robot-Kinematics-Remote-Worksheet-1/index.md

 <!--Comment: Back to markdown -->

-First, we need to build our robot arm.
-You should have the following items:
+First, we need to start to build our robot arm.
+Expand the headings below (click on them) to see each step of the instructions.

 <!-- Photo of all the parts-->